 I grew up on a dairy farm in Surrey and moved to London in the early 1990s.
 For several years the river was my go-to place in the chaos of the city, then one day I found myself at the top of a set of old wooden river stairs, looking down onto the foreshore itself.
 That was 20 years ago, since then it has become my obsession; a weekly amble in central London, lost in the minutiae of my surroundings, or a bracing march further east through the bleak marshes of the Estuary.

 In 2012, I became the first person to share mudlarking with the world on social media as ‘The London Mudlark’.
 What began as an anonymous time filler between feeding, burping and changing baby twins quickly attracted followers and media attention and I have now written two books – the Sunday Times bestseller Mudlarking: Lost and Found on the River Thames (Bloomsbury, 2019) and A Field Guide to Larking: Beachcombing, Mudlarking, Fieldwalking and More (Bloomsbury, 2021).
-I’ve written for newspapers and magazines and they have written about me, I’ve appeared on radio and television and I’ve also consulted for books and television.
+I’ve written for newspapers and magazines and they have written about me, I’ve appeared on radio and television and I’ve also consulted for books, television, exhibitions and events.